tsgates/arch-wiki-markdown/wiki/HP_Compaq_6510b.md

 hibernate and then suspends the computer instead of shutting it down, as it normally would when hibernating!
-So if you do not run out of power during this suspended state, you can start the computer up again as if it was a normal supension—if you do run out of power, it would just act like a normal hibernation.
+So if you do not run out of power during this suspended state, you can start the computer up again as if it was a normal supension — if you do run out of power, it would just act like a normal hibernation.

 > FireWire